 Whether it's your first time ever on a cruise, or just your first experience with the Hurtigruten coastal voyage, we're here with some tips to make sure it's all smooth sailing.

-Lonely Planet called this cruise along Norway's craggy, fjord-studded coastline "The World's Most Beautiful Voyage", and rightly so.
+Lonely Planet called this cruise along Norway's breathtaking coastline "The World's Most Beautiful Voyage", and rightly so.

-The classic one-way journey covers roughly 1,255 kilometres (780 miles) of craggy, fjord-studded coastline between Kirkenes in the arctic north and Bergen to the south.
-Taking 6 or 7 days, the route has stops at a magnificent 34 ports of call, including the charming cities of Trondheim, Ålesund and Tromsø.
+The classic one-way journey covers roughly 1,255 kilometres (780 miles) of craggy, fjord-studded coast between Bergen in the south to Kirkenes, in the arctic north.
+Taking 6 or 7 days, the route takes in stops at 34 ports of call, including the charming cities of Trondheim, Ålesund and Tromsø.

 Apart from the stunning scenery, one of the best things about Hurtigruten is its hop-on, hop-off style, so if you're new to cruise travel—or simply don't have time to do the full route—you have the option of joining just part of the coastal voyage with only one or two nights on board.

-Bonus tip: you're not limited to certain seasons: cruises are available year-round.
+Bonus tip: you're not limited to certain seasons as cruises are available year-round.

 - Explore our range of tours including Hurtigruten voyages

 - Find out more about our Norway coastal cruises